Dyes & Fluorescence detection chemistry in qPCR

 corresponding linear probes confirms that the

 presence of the complementary strand significantly enhances their specificity.
 Using four such probes labeled with different color fluorophores, each designed to recognize a different target, we have demonstrated that multiple targets can be distinguished in the same solution, even if they differ from one another by as little as a single nucleotide.
 Double-stranded probes were used in real-time nucleic acid amplifications as either probes or as primers.
 In addition to its extreme specificity and flexibility, the new class of probes is simple to design and synthesize, has low cost and high sensitivity and is accessible to a wide range of labels.
 This class of probes should find applications in a variety of areas wherever high specificity of nucleic acid hybridization is relevant.
+Real-time PCR genotyping using

 technology is a key to success for high-throughput genetic screening